DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

   * In **config_file.txt**:
     * Set *rate_method* to be Arrhenius or Metropolis.
     * Set *learned_parameterset* to be one of the options from myenums.LearnedParameters, i.e., Arrheniusinitial, ArrheniusMAP, ArrheniusMCMCmode, ArrheniusMCMC, Metropolisinitial,  MetropolisMAP,  MetropolisMCMCmode,  MetropolisMCMC.
-    * If *learned_parameterset* is equal to ArrheniusMCMC or MetropolisMCMC, set *pkl_file* to be the path to a pkl file  from the MCMC ensemble method.
+    * If *learned_parameterset* is equal to ArrheniusMCMC or MetropolisMCMC, set *pkl_file_plot* to be the path to a pkl file  from the MCMC ensemble method.
 Note that rate_method, learned_parameterset, and the pkl file should  either all correspond to the Arrhenius model or all correspond to the Metropolis model.
     * Set *n_processors* to be the number of processors  for paralyzing the computation of the objective function.
     * Set *n_processors_plot* to be the number of processors for multiprocessing the ploting.
     * Set *NUPACK_bin* to be the path to the bin folder in NUPACK.